FileMetadata

 pub fn database(&self) -> Option<Ref<Database>>

-Get the current database
+Get the database attached to this file.

 Trait Implementations§